vesuxyz/docs/blog/2025-06-25-re7-tbtc-pool/index.md

 **Collateral:** tBTC
 **Borrow:** USDC

 This pool makes it simple.
-Deposit BTC to earn, or borrow extra liquidity against it.
+Deposit tBTC to earn, or borrow extra liquidity against it.
 No LP tokens to manage, no need to give up control.

 The pool is isolated and designed for long-term stability.
 Additional assets can be added by the curator in the future to the pool.